Hope 103.2: Board & Management

 Hope Media Ltd is governed by a board of directors.
 Directors are elected according to the organisation's constitution, by members of the organisation.
 Directors are appointed for a term of three years, and are eligible for re-election for up to four consecutive terms.
-Stephen O'Doherty become chairperson of the board in 2005.
+Stephen O'Doherty became chairperson of the board in 2005, and David Bartlett succeeded him as chairman of the board in May 2023.

-Phillip Randall, previously CEO of 98five Sonshine FM, Perth, is the CEO of Hope Media Ltd. Other managers include:
+Phillip Randall, previously CEO of 98five Sonshine FM, Perth, has been CEO of Hope Media Ltd since 1999.
+Other managers include: